 Understanding Dental Coverage

-Many insurance plans have a coinsurance provision.
-That means the benefit plan pays a predetermined percentage of the cost of your treatment, and you are responsible for paying the balance.
-What you pay is called the coinsurance, and it is part of your out-of-pocket cost.
-It is paid even after a deductible is reached.
+If you have a fee-for-service benefit plan, the plan pays a percentage of the treatment cost, and you are responsible for paying the balance.
+What you pay is called coinsurance, and it is part of your out-of-pocket cost after your deductible is reached.

-- Class II includes basic procedures — such as fillings, extractions and periodontal treatment — that are sometimes reimbursed at a slightly lower percentage (for example, 70 percent to 100 percent).
+Basic procedures (such as fillings and gum treatment) are usually reimbursed at a slightly lower percentage (for example, 70 to 80%).

 Limitations and Exclusions